anttisalonen/progbook/rst/parse_gps.rst

 Here, we have information about four buses:

 * Bus with start number 3 from route 3 is at location (120, 120) and has not yet passed the bus stop.
 We'd expect our program to see that there are two historical data points which can be used for this bus, as those two data points are for route 3 and within 100 meters of the current location.
-How many minutes should our program estimate this bus to take before arriving at the bus stop?
+Considering that according to the requirements, the average time from historical data from data points within 100 meters should be used for estimates, how many minutes should our program estimate this bus to take before arriving at the bus stop?
 * Bus with start number 3 from route 6 is at location (125, 125).
 We have one historical data point that our program is able to use to predict the arrival time.
 * Bus from route 5 is included but we have no historical data for this bus.
 * Bus with start number 2 from route 3 has already passed the stop.